vinaydhegde/testdriven-site/src/_posts/course/2017-01-01-01_introduction.md

 share: true
 ---

-In this first part, you'll learn how to quickly spin up a reproducible development environment with <em>Docker* to create a *RESTful API* powered by *Python*, *Postgres*, and the *Flask* web framework.
+In this first part, you'll learn how to quickly spin up a reproducible development environment with *Docker* to create a *RESTful API* powered by *Python*, *Postgres*, and the *Flask* web framework.
 After the app is up and running locally, you'll learn how to deploy it to an *Amazon EC2* instance.

 ![flask tdd logo](/assets/img/course/01_flask-tdd-logo.png)